hmp-anthony/fabrik/README.md

 ![graph](comp_graph.png)

-each "connection" represend a spring and a damper.
+each "connection" in the above diagram represents a spring AND a damper.